mantidproject/mantid/Code/Mantid/docs/source/algorithms/ProjectMD-v1.rst

     B      5      -5.00   5.00
     C      9      -9.00   10.00

-    After he workspace has been summed in the Z direction Name   Bins   Min     Max
+    After the workspace has been summed in the Z direction Name   Bins   Min     Max
     A      9      -1.00   1.00
     B      5      -5.00   5.00

-    After he workspace has been also been summed in the Z direction Name   Bins   Min     Max
+    After the workspace has been also been summed in the X direction Name   Bins   Min     Max
     B      5      -5.00   5.00